keys-i/sdkman-cicd/README.md

 programs, and tests cache reuse offline at a different path.
 [PR validation](.github/workflows/pr.yml) and releases use the same command.
 PRs and merge queues need no registry credentials.
 For branch protection or merge queues, require `Build and test (amd64)` in branch rules.
+A weekly uncached build also checks upstream SDKMAN installer and Debian package changes.

 ## Publishing releases